fingon/sssmemvault/CONVENTIONS.md

 - if same value repeats multiple times in a code file, make it a constant

 - avoid writing comments about obvious actions, such as calling a function

+- if there are complex code blocks within ifs, either create sub-functions or prefer returning early